Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Foundation

-\paragraph*{Input-Value (IV) Fidelity} A synthetic $x_s \sim \Gth(SD)$ is $\langle \Din, \eps_{\mathrm{in}}\rangle$-IV-fidelitous if
+\paragraph*{Input-Value (IV) Fidelity} A synthetic $x_s \!=\! \Gth(SD)$ is $\langle \Din, \eps_{\mathrm{in}}\rangle$-IV-fidelitous if

-\revnote{Addresses Jeroen p.3: Moved the remark about minimization/upper-bounding here, after the optimization problem (Eq.
-1) is actually defined.} Since we only possess the empirical set $\XhR(SD)$, we evaluate Eq.~\eqref{eq:iv_fidelity} by minimizing over $\XhR(SD)$ instead of $\RW{SD}$.
+Since we only possess the empirical set $\XhR(SD)$, we evaluate Eq.~\eqref{eq:iv_fidelity} by minimizing over $\XhR(SD)$ instead of $\RW{SD}$.
 Note that this upper-bounds the true minimum (a conservative approximation).

-\paragraph*{Output-Value (OV) Fidelity} Given $F$, $x_s \sim \Gth(SD)$ is $\langle F, \Dout, \eps_{\mathrm{out}}\rangle$-OV-fidelitous if
+\paragraph*{Output-Value (OV) Fidelity} Given $F$, $x_s \!=\! \Gth(SD)$ is $\langle F, \Dout, \eps_{\mathrm{out}}\rangle$-OV-fidelitous if

 \paragraph*{Latent-Feature (LF) Fidelity} Beyond input/output matching, one can assess whether the SUT processes synthetic inputs through \emph{similar internal mechanisms}.
-Given a deep neural network (DNN) $F$ with intermediate layers indexed by $\ell$, and using a distance $\Dist_{\mathrm{lf}}$ and tolerance $\eps_{\mathrm{lf}}$: \revnote{Addresses Jeroen p.3 line 96: expanded DNN abbreviation on first use.}
+Given a deep neural network (DNN) $F$ with intermediate layers indexed by $\ell$, and using a distance function $\Dist_{\mathrm{lf}}$ and tolerance $\eps_{\mathrm{lf}}$:

-where $\mathcal{I}_{\ell}$ denotes the set of selected intermediate layer indices of the DNN. \revnote{Addresses Jeroen p.3: defined $\mathcal{I}_{\ell}$ which was flagged as undefined.}
+where $\mathcal{I}_{\ell}$ denotes the set of selected intermediate layer indices of the DNN.